The Ultimate Guide to Asset Management Software & Tracking Solutions

 Engineering & Manufacturing

-Tools and equipment, factory-floor or on-site machinery, health and safety reporting, tracking assets out for rental, inspecting and logging condition and managing maintenance.
+Tools and equipment, factory-floor or on-site machinery, health and safety reporting, tracking assets out for rental, inspecting and logging condition, loans and managing maintenance.

 IT Asset Management